 The QuickThoughts app will pay you in iTunes or Amazon gift cards in exchange for your views.
 Surveys are designed to be completed either from home or on the go, so they’re quick and simple to take part in.

-The companies partnering with QuickThoughts do so because they want to find out what consumers really think.
+The companies partnering with QuickThoughts do so because they want to determine what consumers think.
 So if you want to make your voice heard, this is a great app to use.

 QuickThoughts pays up to £3 per survey, with photo polls paying a fee of up to £5 each.